codicoop/boilerplate_django/README.md

 If you add a new language, you'll have to create new data migrations for all existing email templates that create the new translated templates.

+### Translated strings in python code and templates

+The docker container includes the necessary dependency for the .po files generation (which is a program called *gettext*).

+Therefore, you can generate the .po files regardless of having *gettext* installed in your system or not.

+In the container's terminal, generate the .po files with:

+    python manage.py makemessages --all

+If you need a more specific command, check `makemessages` documentation.

+As stated in Django's documentation, to compile the .po files, the command is:

+    python manage.py compilemessages

+After that, you should restart the app (i.e., restarting the docker container) for the translations to load.

 ### Completely remove internationalization

 To completely remove internationalization of a Django project, set the